DevOps in PowerShell automation

 As you can see now, when working with PowerShell automation solutions, you can and should embrace the same DevOps practices as any other software development project would use.
 Doing so, you will find it much easier to promote DevOps in your team and organization.

-Keep learning, try new things, and I hope that after reading this, you will be able to look at your PowerShell scripting from a different angle!
+Keep learning and trying new things.
+I hope that after reading this, you will see your PowerShell scripting from a different perspective!